-The gambling world in the UK has been booming for a good 15 years now.
-The firing gun on this revolution was fired by the 2005 Gambling Act, which massively liberalised the UK’s aged and restrictive gambling laws.
+The gambling world in the European has been booming for a good 15 years now.
+The firing gun on this revolution was fired by the 2005 Gambling Act, which massively liberalised the European’s aged and restrictive gambling laws.

 Oldies like me will remember the gambling world before then as one almost entirely based around drab book-makers shops and fruit machines in pubs.